This troubleshooting guide can help you monitor and solve common issues with Cloud VPN.

 To check the logs, follow these steps:

-In the Cloud Console, go to the Logs Explorer page.
+In the Google Cloud console, go to the Logs Explorer page.

 Check the logs for the following information: